-The Committee reviewed its effectiveness using an online survey sent to each member and regular attendee.
+The Committee reviewed its effectiveness using an online survey, aligned to the National Audit Office Audit and Risk Assurance Committee Effectiveness Tool.
+The survey was sent to each member and regular attendee.
 Overall, the results were highly positive and confirmed the continued effectiveness of the Committee.